GeoNet/data/README.md

 Each folder is a self contained dataset, which includes:
  - a readme file with a description of the data
  - the files that contain the data
- - some tests that provide some sanity checks on the data
+ - some tests that provide some sanity checks on the data (optional)

  ## Datasets currently in this repository